Crizanlizumab for People With Sickle Cell Disease

 What's It Like to Take Crizanlizumab?

-Crizanlizumab is given by infusion.
+• Type of medicine: It's an infusion.
 This means the medicine is put into a person's vein through an IV, which is a small tube.
 The IV is placed into the vein with a small needle, then the needle is removed, leaving the tube there.
 When the dose of crizanlizumab is done (after about 30 minutes), the IV is removed.

-People get it once a month at a doctor’s office, an infusion center, or the “outpatient” part of a hospital, depending on their insurance.
+• Dose: People get it once a month at a doctor’s office, an infusion center, or the “outpatient” part of a hospital, depending on their insurance.
 When a person starts on crizanlizumab, they need 2 visits the first month, then a monthly visit after that.

 Does Crizanlizumab Cause Side Effects?